lucassantosf/image-to-vector-java/README.md

 This repository contains an application used for evaluation while studying Computer Science, in the fifth semester, for the subject 'APS' - Supervised Practical Activities.

 # Get Started:
-To run this application, you need to have a JAVA development environment set up on your computer.
+To run this application, you need to have a JAVA SE development environment set up on your computer.

 As an IDE, I recommend using NetBeans IDE 8.0.2.